 B&NES Children's Service is adopting systemic practice as its framework of choice in all work with children and families.
-A number of YOS staff have undertaken preliminary training; in addition, the Operational Manager holds an intermediate qualification, and the Deputy Team Manager is currently training for this.
-The YOS wants to learn from other youth justice services that have adopted this way of working and is gradually introducing practice and system changes.
+The YOS has embraced this, and a number of staff have undertaken preliminary training; in addition, the Operational Manager holds an intermediate qualification, and the Deputy Team Manager is currently training for this.
+The YOS is particularly interested in learning from other youth justice services that have adopted this way of working and is seeking to gradually introduce change into its systems and practices.